- Kookaburras, koalas and kangaroos—Australia is well known for its charismatic animals and vast, seemingly untamable, wild spaces.

 - New rules and relaxed regulations, which bolster immediate economic growth, are putting pressure on Australia’s already-threatened biodiversity.

-Kookaburras, koalas and kangaroos—Australia is well known for its charismatic animals and vast, seemingly untamable, wild spaces.
+Kookaburras, koalas and kangaroos—Australia is well known for its charismatic animals and vast wild spaces.
 But throughout the country, the national parks and reserves that protect these unique animals and ecosystems have come under increasing threat.
 New rules and relaxed regulations, which bolster immediate economic growth, are putting pressure on Australia’s already-threatened biodiversity.

 Legislation allowing recreational shooting has been introduced in New South Wales.
 In Victoria, developers will be allowed to build hotels in national parks.
 New laws have been passed by the Queensland government to allow the feeding of livestock in national parks during droughts, and a scientific trial of grazing in several national parks and reserves has been re-instated after previous unsuccessful attempts.
 According to some, these examples point to a disturbing trend towards ecological irresponsibility within state legislature.